 If the love of God has not been the foundation of your marriage up to this point, isn’t it time to get onto your knees together and make the commitment?
 If you haven’t been wise builders up to this point, or you’ve strayed from being wise builders in the past, isn’t today a good day to change that?

-Don’t Focus on All of It
+Don’t Focus on the Ugliness of Tragedies

-“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
+“Therefore, everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.
 The rain came down, the streams rose, and the winds blew and beat against that house; yet it did not fall, because it had its foundation on the rock.”
 (Matthew 7:24-25)